Updated May 26, 2023

 Some of the key differences between JSON and jsonb explaining the detailed differences between the two are given below:

-1. One simple difference between JSON and jsonb data type is that JSON stores the exact copy of the data represented/ inputted in the JSON format to the user whereas jsonb stores the data in the binary format which means that the input data is first processed and then stored in the binary form.
+1. One simple difference between JSON and jsonb data types is that JSON stores the exact copy of the data represented/ inputted in the JSON format to the user, whereas jsonb stores the data in the binary format, which means that the input data is first processed and then stored in the binary form.

-2. If we talk about the ingesting speed and processing speed, it is obvious that the ingesting data using jsonb would be somewhat slower as the data is stored in the binary format (so it will be processed first before getting stored) but the further processing of jsonb data is quite faster as compared to JSON.
+2. When considering the ingesting speed and processing speed, it is evident that the process of ingesting data using JSONB would be somewhat slower.
+The reason behind this is that the data requires processing and encoding into a binary format before it can be stored.
+Still, the further processing of jsonb data is quite faster than JSON.
 So in case when there is a need only to ingest too much data, JSON data type would work great.

 3. Besides the efficiency of data performance, Jsonb also provides the benefit of GIN (Generalised Inverted Index).
-It allows the testing of Containment, which checks whether one document is contained in another document or not with the help of @> operator.
+It allows the testing of Containment, which checks whether one document is contained in another document with the help of @> operator.
 It returns the result as true or false.
-Another feature is the provision of Existence Operator in jsonb which checks the existence of top-level keys in JSONB.
-It is an important feature provided by jsonb and cannot be done using JSON.
+Another feature is the provision of an Existence Operator in jsonb which checks the existence of top-level keys in JSONB.
+JSONB provides a crucial feature that JSON lacks: efficient indexing, querying, and searching capabilities.

-5. jsonb does not store the duplicate key/ value pairs which can be good or bad depending on the requirement of the user.
-Unlike JSON which stores all the key/ value pairs, it only stores the last key/value pairs.
+5. jsonb does not store duplicate key/ value pairs, which can be good or bad depending on the user’s requirement.
+Unlike JSON, which only stores the last key/ value pairs, it only stores the key/value pairs.

-7. One another problem encountered with the JSON data type is that at last jsonb results in larger storage footprints as compared to JSON because the key names in JSON are not deduplicated in the case of jsonb storage.
-Moreover, jsonb encoding of input text has a bit overhead as it does not parse the JSON in order to retrieve a particular field.
-So the database stores the key/ value pair for each row which increases the database size.
-If the key appears frequently in the jsonb blobs, one solution to the problem is to store the key as a column in the table.
+7. The lack of key name deduplication in JSONB storage leads to JSONB resulting in larger storage footprints compared to JSON, posing another problem with the JSON data type.
+Moreover, jsonb encoding of input text has a bit of overhead as it does not parse the JSON in order to retrieve a particular field.
+So the database stores the key/ value pair for each row, which increases the database size.
+If the key frequently appears in the jsonb blobs, one solution to the problem is to store the key as a column in the table.

-This is a guide to PostgreSQL JSON vs JSONNB.
-Here we discuss the PostgreSQL JSON vs JSONNB key differences with infographics and comparison table.
+This is a guide to PostgreSQL JSON vs JSONB.
+Here we discuss the PostgreSQL JSON vs. JSONB key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –